steemit/devportal-tutorials-js/tutorials/17_vote_on_content/README.md

 ### To run this tutorial

  1. clone this repo
- 2. `cd tutorials/15_search_tags`
+ 2. `cd tutorials/17_vote_on_content`
  3. `npm i`
- 4. `npm run start`
+ 4. `npm run dev-server` or `npm run start`

- To run this tutorial in development mode simply replace the last statement with `npm run dev-server` Running in dev mode will start the same web server accessible from [http://localhost:3000/](http://localhost:3000/) but will also automatically refresh your browser with any changes you make to the code.
+ 5. After a few moments, the server should be running at http://localhost:3000/